 Just open the pages of a business or technology media outlet and the topic of Open Banking is unlikely to be hard to find.
 The industry-changing government programme is hugely discussed by stakeholders around the financial services and consumer sectors.
 Much is made of the consumer opportunities, and rightly so.
 Price comparison, financial inclusion and consumer empowerment are all hugely worthy causes that all sectors should celebrate.
 That said, the programme brings unparalleled opportunities the alternative lending sector that are perhaps less widely discussed.

 There are, however, numerous barriers involved for businesses when integrating the raw Open Banking framework.
 First of all, you need to be regulated to do so by the FCA (as an Account Information Services Provider).
 This in itself is enough to put off many lenders who do not wish to take on the cost involved by taking on a further regulatory burden.
 Then there is, of course, the issue around maintaining the API integrations with all of the different banking providers and keeping on top of all the changes each individual institution makes.
 Teams of people are needed for this aspect alone and the technology burden is significant.
-Finally, there is the most difficult aspect – the issue of what to do once you
+Finally, there is the most difficult aspect – the issue of what to do once you have the data.

 Open Banking API produced data is raw, unstructured and impossible to use in a digital fashion without any adding robust analytics in the form of income identification, categorisation and recurrence modelling.
 However, in order to produce a set of analytics fit for the market, participants have to have access to vast (millions) data sets of raw transaction information.
 In order to get that data, they need to pull via the APIs.
 But without being able to understand the data and use it in the first place, how can a business pull raw data into their lending decision in the first instance?
 Catch twenty two.